-- two HB or B pencils for the multiple-choice tests - a good quality eraser - a pencil sharpener - two blue or black pens for the Written Expression test.
+- two HB or 2B pencils for the multiple-choice tests

+- a good quality eraser

+- a pencil sharpener

+- two blue or black pens for the Written Expression test

+- a snack and a water bottle for the break

 No other equipment will be needed.
-For example, you will not require a ruler, paper or calculator.
+For example, you will not require a dictionary, ruler, paper, or calculator.